matthewrossi/seapp/README.md

 While developing SEApp, dedicated attention was paid to:

-- preserve system security assumptions (e.g., do not alter the default behavior of key system services, do not provide to `untrusted_app` potentially dangerous SELinux permissions, etc.)
+- preserve system security assumptions (e.g., do not alter the default behavior of key system services, do not provide `untrusted_app` with potentially dangerous SELinux permissions, etc.)
 - provide a solution with negligible performance impact at runtime and limited performance impact at install time
 - give to the developers an easy-to-use solution, that does not require the developer to understand system security internals
 - provide a solution that is fully backward compatible

-The latest version of this set of modifications satisfies the previous requirements, though further improvements may be necessary to facilitate the use of SEApp to a wider range of application developers.
+The latest version satisfies the previous requirements, though further improvements may be necessary to facilitate the use of SEApp to a wider range of application developers.

+You can find additional information in our publication [[1]](#1).
 ## Enstablishing a Build Environment

 Ensure your system meets the [hardware and software requirements](https://source.android.com/setup/build/requirements).